patil-suraj/onnx_transformers/README.md

 # onnx_transformers

-Accelerated NLP pipelines for fast inference 🚀.
+Accelerated NLP pipelines for fast inference 🚀 on CPU.
 Built with 🤗Transformers and ONNX runtime.

 ## Installation:
 ```bash